Cap America donates to Fredericktown Foundation

 It says Fredericktown “and the people in it undoubtedly helped Cap America grow into the successful business it is today, and so we strive to be active participants in this community and give back to those who have supported us all these years."

-One way Cap America is making that commitment is by helping the R-I School District now and into the future.
+One way Cap America is making that commitment is by helping the Fredericktown School District now and into the future.

 “Cory and I are here to present the Fredericktown R-I Foundation a check for $100,000 on behalf of Cap America,” Page said.
 “Cap America finds great joy in giving back to our community and being able to help with academic scholarships, fine arts, and other facilities that help our students grow in learning, team building and work ethic.
 These types of programs are important in facilitating the personal growth and future success of our students.”